Wealthsimple Tax Review 2026: Is It Actually Free (And Better Than TurboTax?)

 Important caveat for transfers: If you transfer crypto into Wealthsimple from a cold wallet or another exchange, the tax software may default the Acquisition Cost to the market price at the time of transfer — effectively resetting your ACB.
 You must manually audit these entries against your own records, or you could overpay significantly on capital gains.

-Comprehensive Tax Situations
+Supported Tax Situations

 Wealthsimple Tax handles: